 The chapters range across many geographic realities and genres (including fiction, memoir, animated film and hip-hop), and deal with subjects as varied as self-translation, translational ethics and language change.
 As a whole, the book makes an important contribution to our understanding of how meanings are generated and relayed in a context of super-diversity, in which traditional understandings of language and translation can no longer be sustained.

-Introduction: Translation in a multilingual world
+1 Introduction: Translation in a Multilingual World: Reflecting Hybridity

-Part I. Translation and the Construction of Identity
+PART I: Translation and the Construction of Identity

-Part II.
-Translating Hybridity
+PART II: Translating Hybridity

-Part III.
-Translation and Language Change
+PART III: Translation and Language Change

 This series is our home for innovative research in the field of translation studies.
 It includes monographs and targeted edited collections that provide new insights into this important and evolving subject area.